cvetomir-todorov/CecoChat/docs/design-users.md

 * Support for changing avatar would be added when uploading an avatar image gets implemented
 * Support for changing the phone and the email would require confirmation and would be added subsequently

 The issue of lost updates is considered in the implementation.
 This occurs when the same user authenticates from 2 different clients and tries to concurrently update his/hers profile.
-Optimistic concurrency is applied using a separate version column, a UUID/GUID which gets updated on each profile change.
+Optimistic concurrency is applied using a separate version column, a date-time value which gets updated on each profile change.

 ## Public profiles